aschluter/ClinPrior/README.md

 # ClinPrior

-ClinPrior is an interactome-driven prioritization method that predicts the patient's disease gene based on the description of the phenotype in HPO terms.
+ClinPrior is an interactome-driven prioritization method that predicts the patient's disease causal variant  based on the description of the phenotype in HPO terms.
 This prioritization is divided into two steps:

-Gene prioritization
-(1) computation of a phenotypic metric by comparing the patient's phenotype with HPO-Gene associations from existing human disease databases (prior knowledge) and (2) iterative propagation of this phenotypic score within of a multilayer network with physical and functional interactions.
+- **Gene prioritization:** computation of a phenotypic metric by comparing the patient's phenotype with HPO-Gene associations from existing human disease databases (prior knowledge) and iterative propagation of this phenotypic score within of a multilayer network with physical and functional interactions.

-Variant prioritization
+- **Variant prioritization:** filtering and calculation of a variant deleteriousness score.

 ## Installation